AlexVery/Doxa-Divine-Quest/README.md

 </div>

 If the game seems like fun, please feel free to download and rate the game!
-Honest ratings and criticism is what helped me improve my game further.
+Honest ratings and criticism is what helped me improve my game further, so any help would be appreciated!